dyuti518-create/ds4/README.md

   alternatives at each step, which helps separate sampling choices from logit/model issues.
-- `ds4-server --trace` writes the rendered prompts, cache decisions, generated text, and tool-parser events for a whole agent session
+- `ds4-server --trace` writes the rendered prompts, cache decisions, generated text, and tool-parser events for a whole agent session.